Leo-Ambrogelly/stsi-usd-website/README.md

 1. Install dependencies with `npm install` or `yarn install`.
 2. Start the site with `hugo server` or `npm run dev`.

-## Hosting on Netlify

-See the [Hugo documentation](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) for more details.